zachpino/comm-workshop-s18/week06/merge.md

 ------

 As mentioned above, every dataset merge attempt will have its own unique challenges, and will likely need some variation and combination of the techniques outlined here.
-Give these a try when an opportunity presents itself.cReturn to this page frequently, it might well be the most commonly queried resource of all these pages.
+Give these a try when an opportunity presents itself.

 Take a look at this week's [completed code](complete.md).